Amino acids, vitamins, minerals and trace elements are of great importance in weight loss.

 It counteracts the storage of dietary fat, thus helping to regulate body weight.
 One study found that adding glutamine to a fatty diet resulted in fat reduction.
 On top of that, glutamine can reduce the craving for sugar and alcohol.

 B vitamins and zinc are also important for burning fat.
-Vitamin B is a great help when losing weight because almost all B vitamins boost the body’s fat burning.
+Vitamin B is a great help when losing weight, because almost all B vitamins boost the body’s fat burning.
 In addition, they are a real nerve food – and this is not to be underestimated for weight loss.
 The B vitamins riboflavin (B2), niacin (B3), pantothenic acid (B5), biotin (B7) and cobalamin (B12) are responsible for controlling the metabolism and stimulating the breakdown of body fat.
-Vitamin B2 is particularly effective in burning fat as it quickly turns proteins, carbohydrates, and fats into energy.
+Vitamin B2 is particularly effective in burning fat as it quickly turns proteins, carbohydrates and fats into energy.
 Similarly, the role of the trace element is zinc.
-It supports the body in the processing of fat and carbohydrates and is indispensable for functioning protein metabolism.
+It supports the body in the processing of fat and carbohydrates and is indispensable for a functioning protein metabolism.
 Only with sufficient zinc intake can the amino acids fulfill their important fat metabolism tasks.